harshtripathi272/hypeclip.ai/README.md

 ## 🚀 Overview

-**HypeReel** is an AI-driven web & mobile application built to automatically extract the most compelling, high-energy moments from long videos and convert them into short, viral-ready clips for platforms like Instagram Reels, TikTok, and YouTube Shorts.
+**HypeClipAI** is an AI-driven web & mobile application built to automatically extract the most compelling, high-energy moments from long videos and convert them into short, viral-ready clips for platforms like Instagram Reels, TikTok, and YouTube Shorts.

-Using advanced **NLP**, **audio emotion analysis**, and **visual understanding**, HypeReel intelligently detects hooks, excitement peaks, gestures, scene cuts, and more to produce polished highlight clips.
+Using advanced **NLP**, **audio emotion analysis**, and **visual understanding**, HypeClipAI intelligently detects hooks, excitement peaks, gestures, scene cuts, and more to produce polished highlight clips.

 ---